 In moments of stress, exhaustion, frustration, pushback, or even despair, go back to your own “Why.”
 If you’re really clear on why it is important to your family, you will stay the course!

 Thanks for reading!
 We have lots more (fun stuff!) to share here at Habbi Habbi.
 Check out our free bilingual printables, tips for incorporating language learning at home, and of course our magical Reading Wand, books, puzzles & flashcards.
-Available in Spanish and Mandarin Chinese; Coming soon in French, Korean, and Hindi.
-We hope you enjoy! ❤️ H&AL
+Available in Spanish, Mandarin Chinese, French, Korean, and Hindi.